giellalt/lang-apu/apu.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-apu/blob/main/../src/fst/stems/nouns.lexc)</small>Adverbs
+Adverbs in the APURINÃ language describe things.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/adverbs.lexc](http://github.com/giellalt/lang-apu/blob/main/../src/fst/stems/adverbs.lexc)</small>Numerals
+Numerals in the Apurinã language are numbers.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-apu/blob/main/../src/fst/stems/nouns.lexc)</small>Adjectives
+<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-apu/blob/main/../src/fst/stems/numerals.lexc)</small>Adjectives
 Adjectives in the Apurinã language describe things.

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-apu/blob/main/../src/fst/stems/adjectives.lexc)</small>Pronouns
+Pronouns in the Apurinã language are references to things.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-apu/blob/main/../src/fst/stems/adjectives.lexc)</small>Exceptions are quite strange word-forms. the ones that do not fit anywhere
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-apu/blob/main/../src/fst/stems/pronouns.lexc)</small>Exceptions are quite strange word-forms. the ones that do not fit anywhere
 else.
 This file contains all enumerated word forms that cannot reasonably be created from lexical data by regular inflection.
 Usually there should be next to none exceptions, it's always better to have a paradigm that covers only